 The syntax of the Not function is:

 The following spreadsheet shows examples of the Excel Not Function.

-Further details and examples of the Excel Not function are provided on the Microsoft Office website.
+For further details and examples of the Excel Not function, see the Microsoft Office website.

 If you get an error from the Excel Not function, this is likely to be the #VALUE! error: